23-MDDN342/project-1-parameterised-space-TobyCrust/README.md

 new idea is to draw the malenium falcon ship and have it periodically jump into hyper space

 idea for water could be have a pirate ship and a normar one fighting and have cannon fire as animation, also have monster underneath

+14/03/2023
+have looked into perlin noise

+16/03/2023
+big problem of trying to fit it in a one second - a way to olve this could be to have all the particals spawn in a grid at the start and then when they are off screen respawn in those positions again, this would mean that they are looping seemlessly. could have bubbles or something, this would show easing. idea is to have particles be different when they are in the flow zones I'm likeing the motion blur and I think it will be useful going forwards.
+It will make it easier to loop the gif as you can no longer see the induvidual points spawn in.